-During the second stage, commonly called the Logic or Dialectic stage, the child begins to understand that which he has learned and begins to use his reason to ask questions based on the information that he has gathered in the grammar stage.
-It is during this stage that the child no longer sees the facts that he learned as separate pieces of information, but he starts to put them together into logical relationships by asking questions.
-No longer can the American Revolution merely be a historical fact, but it must be understood in the light of the rest of what the child has learned.
-There is more through, more in-depth and careful discussion and examination of evidence.
-The students learn how to question, how to dialogue, and how to discern.
+At the Logic stage, the child begins to understand that which he has learned and begins to use his reason to ask questions based on the information that he has gathered in the grammar stage.
+It is during this stage that the child no longer sees the facts the he learned as separate pieces of information, but he starts to put them together into logical relationships by asking questions.
+No longer can the American Revolution merely be a historical fact, but it must be understood ithe light of the rest of what the child has learned.
+For example, how can one reconcile the fact that some of the founding fathers can be held up as great men even though they were also slaveholders?
+Through a more in-depth and careful discussion and examination of evidence, the students learn how to question, how to dialogue, and how to discern.
 This leads to the development of stronger critical thinking skills.
 Formal logic is taught as a class.
 It is also integrated into each subject matter enabling students to learn the rules that guide sound thinking.
-This stage corresponds with the biblical principle of understanding.
-Daniel was described as someone who was “endowed with understanding, and discerning knowledge” (Dan.
-1:4).

 See the Suggested Reading if you want to learn more about the classical model.